-At DePauw, Jetton serves as Associate Dean of Academics and Advising for the School of Music.
-Her teaching responsibilities are in the area of music education: general and vocal music, early childhood, special education, foundations of music education, field experience, and student teaching supervision.
+Caroline Jetton serves as Associate Dean of Academics and Advising for the School of Music, Director of Music Teacher Education, and Professor of Music.
+Her teaching responsibilities are in the area of music education and have included elementary and secondary general music, early childhood, diverse needs, foundations of music education, and student teaching supervision.

 Professor Jetton serves on the Board of Directors for the Indiana Music Education Association and is the Chair of the Indiana Society of Music Teacher Education.
-She is a member of the Curriculum Area of Strategic Planning and Action (ASPA) of the Society of Music Teacher Education and is the North Central Division Chair of the Society for Research in Music Education (SRME) Music Teacher Education (MTE) Special Research Interest Group (SRIG).
-Additionally, she is a Peer Reviewer for the Higher Learning Commission.
+She is a member of the Curriculum Area of Strategic Planning and Action (ASPA) of the Society of Music Teacher Education and served as the North Central Division Chair of the Society for Research in Music Education (SRME) Music Teacher Education (MTE) Special Research Interest Group (SRIG) from 2006 until 2019, the point when the SRIG was disbanded.
+Additionally, she is trained as a Peer Reviewer for the Higher Learning Commission.

 Caroline received a Bachelor of Music Education degree from Murray State University, a Master of Music degree (with a concentration in Orff-Schulwerk) from the University of Memphis, and an Ed.D. from the University of Illinois at Urbana-Champaign.
 While at UIUC, she was the recipient of the Marilyn Pflederer Zimmerman Doctoral Fellowship in Music Education.
 Prior to beginning her work at DePauw, she taught concept-based music education at the University of Illinois Laboratory School and was an Orff Music Specialist in the Memphis City Schools, working with students in kindergarten through grade six as well as students with disabilities.